Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

-\notes{} \end{itemize} We systematically translated the resulting specifications into TLA+~\cite{Lam02book} and developed machine-checked safety proofs, which also allowed us to detect and fix a subtle safety violation in an earlier specification.
+\item We systematically translated the resulting specifications into\ppdp{} TLA+~\cite{Lam02book} and developed machine-checked safety proofs, which also allowed us to detect and fix a subtle safety violation in an earlier unpublished specification. \end{itemize} We also show the basic concepts in Paxos that are fundamental in many distributed algorithms and show that they are captured concisely in our specifications.

 Our specifications are written in DistAlgo~\cite{distalgo17lang}, a language for distributed algorithms with a formal operational semantics~\cite{Liu+17DistPL-TOPLAS} and a complete implementation in Python~\cite{Liu+12DistPL-OOPSLA,distalgo18git}.
-Our complete executable specifications in DistAlgo and machine-checked proofs in TLAPS are available at \popl{} \notpopl{\url{darlab.cs.stonybrook.edu/paxos}}.
+Our complete executable specifications in DistAlgo and machine-checked proofs in TLAPS are available at \anonymous{} \notanonymous{\url{darlab.cs.stonybrook.edu/paxos}}.

 There have been numerous studies of specifications for understanding and verification of distributed algorithms, especially of Paxos, as discussed in Section~\ref{sec-related}.
-With the exception of vRA Multi-Paxos, no previous published papers include direct, complete, and precise specification of Multi-Paxos.
-Previous formal specifications are only for Basic Paxos, e.g.,~\cite{IOAPaxos,BudSandboxPaxos}, are abstract by omitting many algorithm details necessary for real execution, e.g.,~\cite{Cha+16PaxosTLAPS-FM,padon2017paxos}, or are too long or too complicated to include in papers, e.g.,~\cite{hawblitzel2015ironfleet,woos2016planning}.
-To the best of our knowledge, no previous efforts of formal verification, for any specification of Paxos or variants, reported finding any correctness violations or improvements.
+With the exception of vRA Multi-Paxos, no previous papers present direct, complete, and precise specification of Multi-Paxos.
+Previous formal specifications are only for Basic Paxos, e.g.,~\cite{kellomaki2004ann,BudSandboxPaxos}, are abstract by omitting many algorithm details necessary for real execution, e.g.,~\cite{Cha+16PaxosTLAPS-FM,padon2017paxos}, or are too long or too complicated to include in papers, e.g.,~\cite{hawblitzel2015ironfleet,woos2016planning}.
+Also, to the best of our knowledge, no previous efforts of specification and formal verification, for any Paxos variant, reported finding any correctness violations or improvements.
+Nor did previous efforts of implementation of vRA Multi-Paxos in various languages, including in Python~\cite{vra15paxos}.

-\mysec{Basic Paxos and high-level specification} We describe the language, DistAlgo, and method of specification using Basic Paxos as an example.
-A passing familiarity with Paxos would be helpful, but the description is self-contained.
+\mysec{Basic Paxos, language, and high-level specification} We describe the language, DistAlgo, and method of specification using Basic Paxos as an example.
+Prior knowledge of Paxos can be helpful, but the description is self-contained.

+Paxos considers distributed processes that may crash and may later recover, and messages that may be lost, delayed, reordered, and duplicated.
+It guarantees \defn{safety}, i.e., agreement on the decided single value in Basic Paxos (or sequence of values in Multi-Paxos) by nonfaulty processes, and validity of the decided value (or values) to be among allowed values.
+However, it does not guarantee \defn{liveness}, i.e., nonfaulty processes eventually decide, without stronger assumptions, due to the well-known impossibility result~\cite{fischer85flp}.

 \mypar{Basic Paxos in English} Figure~\ref{fig-lapaxos-paper} shows Lamport's description of Basic Paxos in English~\cite{lam01paxos}.
 It presents the algorithm for (1) the proposer and acceptor---the two phases\more{}, and (2) the learner---the obvious algorithm.\more{}